Wondering how to get your child to love reading? Read on!

 As a kid, I consumed books like I consumed ice cream – fast and furious!

-As parents – we can all agree that we want our children to enjoy books and have them as a part of their life as we know this allows them to be more creative, become better writers, learn about the world and the best part yet, escape into great storytelling.Today's reality...
+As parents, we can all agree that we want our children to enjoy books and have them as a part of their life.
+This allows them to be more creative, become better writers, learn about the world and the best part yet, escape into great storytelling.Today's reality...
 Reading books is competing with YouTube, Netflix, iPads and video games - and unfortunately, this goes for adults as well as children.
 Let's get our kids to read more! #literacy #ChildrensBooks #Booksforkids Click To Tweet

 (Adults – some of these will work for you too)!

 We recently started doing this after dinner.
 As soon as all dishes were put away we’d all grab our books, set the kitchen timer and read for at least 30 minutes Note: We read our own books.

 How this started: My son had to be encouraged to read more regularly and since I love reading and I also wanted my husband to read more this was a great plan.